Kassiteros/codingTasks/Authentication/README.md

 2. Navigate to the newly created folder with this command: **cd AuthenticationJWT**

+3. Download all the files in this repository, /codingTasks/Authentication, to the folder you just created **AuthenticationJWT**.
+You do not need to copy README.md !

-3. To install the Express server, this will create the node_modules folder, type the following command: **npm install express body-parser**
+4. To install the Express server, this will create the node_modules folder, type the following command: **npm install express body-parser**

-4. To start the server, type the following command: **npm run start**
+5. To start the server, type the following command: **npm run start**

 If your server has started successfully you should see the following message in your command shell: **_Now listening at http://localhost:8001_**